1. WHAT MAKES THIS PROGRAM SO UNIQUE?

 UH ASLI maintains its own computer and language lab.
 You will also have access to an ASL tutor during the week.
 Students in language and interpreting courses need more than just class time to develop linguistic skills.
 By visiting the lab, you will receive the most value for the course.

-The ASLI Program believes that face-toface instruction is the best way to deliver course content and make sure you develop the needed language, professional and interpersonal skills.
 The Program does not currently offer any coursework online.
+The ASLI Faculty believes that face-to-face instruction is the best way to deliver course content and make sure you develop the needed language, professional and interpersonal skills.

 6. I'M A TRANSFER STUDENT.
 WHEN SHOULD I TRANSFER TO UH?

 You will enroll in ASLI 4489 your final semester as an ASLI major.
-Your faculty member is responsible for determining your placmeents and will guide you thru the application and placement process.
 Class will be held twice per week so you can de-brief with your peers and faculty member about assignment-related issues.
-Each week, you will need to complete approximately 20 hours of internship activities in order to earn the necessary hours.
-You will end the course by performing a capstone interpretation where the community is invited to observe your professional growth.
+Each week, you will need to complete approximately 20 hours of approved internship activities.
+You will also perform a capstone interpretation where the community is invited to observe your professional growth.
 To learn more about a recent capstone event, watch the video below.